Upper School

 AP Music Theory

-This yearlong course takes advanced musicians with existing knowledge of music theory through the equivalent of a first-year college music theory class.
+This year-long course takes advanced musicians with existing knowledge of music theory through the equivalent of a first-year college music theory class.

-AP Physics II
+AP Physics C Mechanics

 AP Spanish Language and Culture

 This rigorous and challenging course emphasizes the use of authentic Spanish for active communication, allowing students to reach advanced levels in their oral, aural, reading, and writing skills.
-Students engage in conversation by using advanced grammatical structures, literary analysis, cultural studies, and in-depth discussions of current events around the world.

 AP Statistics